Worst counties for distracted driving convictions

 1. Jackson County

-223 More Distracted Driving Convictions in 2018 than 2017
+223 more distracted driving convictions in 2018 than 2017

 2. Gwinnett County

-2,481 More Distracted Driving Convictions in 2018 than 2017
+2,481 more distracted driving convictions in 2018 than 2017

 3. Liberty County

-76 More Distracted Driving Convictions in 2018 than 2017
+76 more distracted driving convictions in 2018 than 2017

 4. Walker County

-257 More Distracted Driving Convictions in 2018 than 2017
+257 more distracted driving convictions in 2018 than 2017

 5. Hall County

-302 More Distracted Driving Convictions in 2018 than 2017
+302 more distracted driving convictions in 2018 than 2017

-Dodge County, home to the city of Eastman, notably reported zero distracted driving convictions in 2018, down from 4 in 2017.
+Dodge County, home to the city of Eastman, notably reported zero distracted driving convictions in 2018, down from four in 2017.
 Dodge was the largest county in the state to not report any convictions.

-Distracted Driving Laws in Georgia
+Distracted driving laws in Georgia

-Effective July 1, 2018, Georgia joined 20 other states and Washington, D.C. to put a Hands-Free law in place against cell phones while driving.
+Effective July 1, 2018, Georgia joined 20 other states and the District of Columbia to put a hands-free law in place against cell phones while driving.
 The new law stems from growing concerns about accidents and deaths associated with distracted drivers, which are also impacting insurance rates for residents.

-If not, law enforcement can pull the driver over and ticket accordingly.
-First time offenders are subject to a $50 fine and 1 point against their driver’s licenses.
-Fines and point values increase after first offense, based on number of prior convictions.
+First-time offenders are subject to a $50 fine and one point against their driver’s license.
+Fines and point values increase after the first offense, based on the number of prior convictions.
 If a driver accumulates 15 points in 24 months, the Georgia Department of Driver Services can suspend the offender’s license.

-Georgia has launched several campaigns to promote the Hands-Free law, encouraging drivers to "Drive Alert, Arrive Alive.”
+Georgia has launched several campaigns to promote the hands-free law, encouraging drivers to "Drive Alert, Arrive Alive".
 These campaigns are designed to raise awareness about the increasing and preventable fatalities that can happen on the road.

 Complete list of counties in Georgia and their distracted driving rankings